-In the eGFR slope analysis, a minimum duration of 18 months graft function is required and three or more creatinine measurements from the second year of graft function onwards are used to plot the eGFR slope.
+In the eGFR slope analysis, a minimum duration of 18 months graft function is required and three or more creatinine measurements taken at least 1 year after the ate of transplant are used to plot the eGFR slope.
 If a Tx failed but there are at least three creatinine measurements between one year post-Tx and graft failure, the patient is included, but no creatinine measurements after the quarter preceding the recorded date of Tx failure are analysed.
 Slopes are calculated using linear regression, assuming linear change in eGFR over time and the effect of age, ethnicity, sex, diabetes, donor type, year of Tx and current Tx status are analysed.